 Effingham County commissioners have approved a twice-tabled jail agreement with the three municipalities.

-Homeowners in extreme northern Effingham County could be getting a break on their insurance premiums soon.
+Effingham County property owners could be getting a substantial break on their flood insurance premiums.

 Effingham County commissioners have approved a capacity agreement with Effingham County Prison, though commissioners still have questions on what benefits the prison provides.

 The Georgia Emergency Management Agency/Homeland Security advises there is no better time for the public to get prepared for hurricane season.
 As Superstorm Sandy revealed last year, it only takes one storm to devastate a community.

 A fiscal year 2014 budget could be finalized and approved in August, after Effingham County commissioners approved an adjusted budget calendar Tuesday.